Amy Gutierrez

 Amy Gutierrez (born November 14, 1973), also known as Amy G, is an American sports journalist and writer.

 Life and education

 Amy U'Ren Gutierrez was born in San Mateo, California and raised in Petaluma, California.
 She attended La Tercera Elementary School, Kenilworth Junior High and Casa Grande High School.
 At Casa Grande she played softball, basketball, and volleyball.
 Gutierrez wanted to be a broadcast journalist.
 She graduated from the University of California, Davis in 1995 with degrees in rhetoric and communications.
 While at Davis she performed in the school's concert band, playing the flute.
 She is married to sports journalist Paul Gutierrez.
-They live in Petaluma and are parents of a son and daughter.
+They live in Petaluma and are parents of a daughter named Grace Gutierrez and a son.

 Career

 After graduation, Gutierrez first moved to Washington, D.C. before relocating to work as a television producer for Foxsports while living in Los Angeles.
 While there, she filled in for a sick co-worker and appeared on air.
 She returned to the San Francisco Bay Area and worked as a basketball journalist, hosting her own television program.
 Around 2009, Gutierrez became the sideline reporter for the NBC Sports Bay Area, for whom she covers the San Francisco Giants.
 She also contributes to G-Mag and has her own webcast called Amy G's Giants Xclusive.

 Gutierrez, who writes all her own stories, reports on the "emotional, nontechnical side of the game," in order to attract both frequent and occasional game viewers.
 She reviews her stories with other reporters prior to producing them.